thoughtworks-jumpstart/jumpstart/debugging/debug-with-jest.md

 ## Jest Test Cases for Server Side Node Application

 Debugging when using the `jest` runner requires a bit more configuration.
-Repeat the process in the [previous chapter](https://github.com/thoughtworks-jumpstart/jumpstart/tree/cd82250b08f3e75062c5e694931d768e5801a4d7/01_programming_fundamentals/debugging/readme.html) to create a project, and place the following configuration in `launch.json`
+Once you create a new project in VS Code, you need to place the following configuration in `launch.json`

 ```javascript
 {